Most Forgiving Putters In 2026 Tested And Reviewed

 Look

-One of the main drawbacks of the high-MOI era, at least as far as traditionalists are concerned, is that some of the new-school putter head designs are quite elaborate.
+One of the main drawbacks of the high-MOI era, at least as far as traditionalists are concerned, is that some of the new-school putter designs are quite elaborate.
 While TaylorMade has embraced this and dubbed their multi-flanged design the Spider, Scotty Cameron has gone the other route and attempted to hide the alien-like technology in their Phantom putter.

-At this point in golf history, and given that the vast majority of golfers and iconic golf moments have seen a very narrow array of putter head designs, with the blade putter being the most common and also the thing that most golfers pick up first, it can be difficult for some to adjust.
+At this point in golf history, and given that the vast majority of golfers and iconic golf moments have seen a very narrow array of putter designs, with the blade putter being the most common and also the thing that most golfers pick up first, it can be difficult for some to adjust.
 Others just feel more confident with a more streamlined design and feel they have greater control over their putts, regardless of MOI.

 Generally, however, we can rest assured knowing that equipment manufacturers aren’t coming up with wilder and wilder designs unless there’s a technological reason to go with it, and there is probably little end in sight with people pushing the materials to make larger and larger mallets as well as other novel designs such as the L.A.B. technology that is now coming on the scene.